Kuraly's 1st NHL goal lifts Bruins over Golden Knights 2-1 (Nov 02, 2017)

 Maxime Lagace, making his second NHL start, had 26 saves for the Golden Knights, who beat Boston 3-1 on Oct.
 15 in the first meeting between the expansion club and the Original Six franchise.

+”They got two lucky bounces,” Lagace said. ”It’s too bad, but we’ll have to be back for next game in Ottawa.
+We have a long road trip and we can’t take breaks.”

-Tuukka Rask stopped 27 shots for the Bruins in a game with few offensive chances.
+Tuukka Rask stopped 27 shots for the Bruins.
 Rask faced just eight shots in the first period, which was three more than Boston managed in the opening 20 minutes.

 Nash broke the scoreless tie when he poked a rebound past Lagace 3:24 into the second period.
 Nash got a shot off a few seconds earlier that hit the far post and bounced to Austin Czarnik, who put it right back on Lagace and the rebound went right back to Nash for his first goal of the season.